ipsita68/MINOR-PROJECT/README.md

 **These emails often contain offers that seem too good to be true, urgent requests for action, or prompts to click on links that may lead to phishing websites or malware downloads.**
 You are free to use any other data you want to test!
+---
+# *Note: The classification results provided by the application might not be 100% accurate as it depends on the quality and diversity of the dataset used for training the classifier.*
+---
 **Contributors: [IPSITA/ipsita68]**